Cyclotron Radiation Emission Spectroscopy of Electrons from Tritium Beta Decay and $^{83\rm m}$Kr Internal Conversion: Tritium data analysis

 \subsection{Monte Carlo studies}

 The Bayesian and frequentist analyses are both validated with Monte Carlo (MC) studies.
-Random samples of tritium decay pseudo-data are generated and fitted by the tritium model (the same model is used to fit experimental data).
-For ensembles of MC spectra, we confirm that $E_0$ and $m_\beta$ ($m_\beta ^2$ in the frequentist analysis) intervals have no under-coverage, and that $E_0$ best-fit values do not exhibit large biases (\autoref{sec:mc_results}).
+Random samples of tritium decay pseudo-data are generated and fitted by the analysis model (used to fit experimental data).
+For ensembles of MC spectra, we confirm that $E_0$ and $m_\beta$ (or $m_\beta ^2$) intervals have no under-coverage, and that $E_0$ best-fit values do not exhibit large biases.
 We follow the procedure in~\cite{AshtariEsfahani:2021moh} for MC studies.